 Many readers tell us they only change the temperature setting once, so we assess the temperatures on this setting.
 If no recommendation is given, we assess the factory or mid-setting.
 A poor score for this means you should use a fridge/freezer thermometer to get optimum temperatures – but we recommend you do this for any freezer.

-Cool-down is how long it takes to cool the air in an empty freezer, from switching on to -13°C in a very warm ambient temperature controlled room.
-This is a comparative rating indicating which freezers have more "oomph".
+This looks at how long it takes to cool the air in an empty freezer, from switching on to -13°C in a very warm ambient temperature-controlled room.
+This is a comparative rating indicating which freezers have more 'oomph'.
 The actual times taken don't directly relate to real-life food cool-down times when there are already frozen items in the freezer.

 Other criteria – not scored

-We maintain a NATA-accredited thermal lab that's up to date with the latest reference machines and calibrated measurement tools, to bring you results you can count on.
+We maintain a NATA-accredited thermal lab that's up to date with the latest reference machines and calibrated measurement tools so that we can bring you results you can count on.